imabelaus/Market-Value-Prediction/README.md

  **Nordic Clubs Are Younger Than South American Clubs**
 ![Screen Shot 2019-11-05 at 16 27 30](https://user-images.githubusercontent.com/44293686/68247647-4749ea00-ffe9-11e9-999b-712af86bdfc8.png)

+* Brazilian players tend to retire in Brazil after long careers in Europe, that fact is key to understand the extreme above average age for some of the clubs.

+* Nordic countries don’t have a big budget to retain young players, as soon as they prove to be talented they are likely to sign with another club.

 Highest avarage rating players clubs